xw2962/data_wrangling_ii/reading_data_from_the_web.md

     runtime = runtime_vec)
 ```

+## Get fomr Water Data

-## Using an API
+This is from an API

-import this as a CSV and parse it
+Import this as a CSV and parse it

 ``` r
 nyc_water =